rmera/pqmt/README.md

 To the long life of the Ven.
 Khenpo Phuntsok Tenzin Rinpoche.

-# This is the pDynamo QM translator (pDQMT)
+# This is the Python QM translator (pQMT)

-pDynamo is a Python library for MM, QM and especially QMMM calculations, available at https://sites.google.com/site/pdynamomodeling/
+Originally written to adapt QM programs to work with the QM/MM pDynamo library (https://sites.google.com/site/pdynamomodeling)

-pDynamo allows the use of the ORCA program for QM calculations.
-In some cases, the use of a different QM program may be desirable.
-This Python script translates the relevant input and ouput files between ORCA and other programs (as of now, Turbomole and xtb are supported), so different QM programs can be employed.
+pQMT allows any program that can interact with the ORCA program, to interact with other QM software as well (currently, Tubomole and xtb are supported)

-The pDQMT scripts works assuming that the time used to translate inputs and outputs is minimal compared to the lenght of the QM calculation.
+It works by simply translating inputs and outputs back and forth between ORCA and the target code.
+This is a reasonable approach as long as that the time used to translate inputs and outputs is minimal compared to the lenght of the QM calculation, which is most commonly the case nowadays.

-Of course, any program that writes/reads Orca files can be used with pDQMT for interaction with Turbomole and xtb.
+pQMT has only been tested with pDynamo, but there is no reason it shouldn't work with any other program, such as ChemShell.

-## How to run a pDynamo/Turbomole calculation.
+## How to run a QM/MM-Turbomole calculation

 Assuming Turbomole is correctly installed in the machine to be used:

-1. Use e.g. pDynamo to obtain a XYZ file with the QM atoms only.
+1. Use e.g. pDynamo to obtain a XYZ file with the QM atoms only (link atoms included!).
 2. Prepare a Turbomole calculation with the desired methodology.
 3. Edit the control file: